Climdyn/qgs/README.md

 qgs can be used by editing and running the script `qgs_rp.py` and `qgs_maooam.py` found in the main folder.

+For more advanced usages, please read the User Guides (TODO).

 Examples
 --------